surifirstpin/biplus_documentation/docs/User_Reports.md

 To remove a specific field column from the extracted list click on **Remove** in drop down list of the field.**( Refer image 4)**

+## Multi-Level grouping

+Using BiPlus, you can apply Multi-level grouping to the data extracted. consider the below example for more detailed description on multi level grouping.

+> **For instance** : in the below image grouping has been applied to 2 dimension fields **Station code** and **Whenmade (hour).** In retrieved data on expanding Station code it displays the perspective number of records available in that particular **Whenmade (hour),** on Further Expansion, it displays the total number of records obtained in that hour ( (orderid)

 ## Calculated Column

 All the mathematical and logical calculation are carried out in a report using Calculated column